-CLICK HERE - RETURN to NEW QUERIES PAGE
+CLICK HERE - RETURN to NEWER QUERIES PAGE

 Subject: PARKER and MURRAY